josmar-crwdstffng/angular/devtools/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

 - Search [GitHub](https://github.com/angular/angular) for an open or closed PR that relates to your submission.
-You don't want to duplicate effort.
+You do not want to duplicate effort.
 - [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the angular/angular repo.
 - In your forked repository, make your changes in a new git branch: